miccoli/pyownet/docs/protocol.rst

 .. _persistence:

-Persistent vs. non persistent proxy objects.
+Persistent vs. non-persistent proxy objects.
 --------------------------------------------

-The owserver protocol presents two variants: *non persistent* connection and *persistent* connection.
-In a *non persistent* connection a network socket is bound and torn down for each client-server message exchange; the protocol is stateless.
+The owserver protocol presents two variants: *non-persistent* connection and *persistent* connection.
+In a *non-persistent* connection a network socket is bound and torn down for each client-server message exchange; the protocol is stateless.
 For a *persistent* connection the same socket is reused for subsequent